MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Removing Placements of Apps in Mixed World

-You can now close all placements of an application in the mixed world by selecting the **Close all** (or **Close** when there is only 1 placement) option from that application’s context menu.
+You can now close all placements of an application in the mixed world by selecting the **Close all** (or **Close** when there is only one placement) option from that application’s context menu.
 This feature is also available in Kiosk mode.
 Note: this menu option will only be available when an application has been placed in the mixed world.

 ![placement resized - use this](media/hololens-insider/placement-resized---use-this1.jpg)